NBI Clearance Renewal: How to Renew Online

 • If you forgot your password, use the "Forgot Password" feature

-• Verify that your personal information is correct and up to date
+• Verify your personal information is correct (name, address, contact details)

-• Accepted channels: GCash, Maya, 7-Eleven, Bayad Center, online banking, etc.
+• Accepted channels: GCash, Maya, 7-Eleven, Bayad Center, online banking

 • Keep your payment receipt or confirmation as proof